 While it may be summer for a few more carefree weeks, soon our thoughts will turn to going back to school, harvesting sorghum crops, and watching a heaping helping of new fall anime.
 With so many choices out there, deciding what anime is actually worth your time can feel like a Sisyphean task.
-Fortunately for you, I don't mind pushing rocks uphill for all eternity, so I've assembled a guide to the very best new anime that you need to see this fall.
+Fortunately for you, I don't mind pushing rocks uphill for all eternity, so I've assembled a guide to the very best new anime of Fall 2017.

 Image: TV Tokyo